cyph/ntru.js/README.md

 Note: NTRU generally shouldn't be used to directly encrypt your data; in most cases, you'll want to pair it with a symmetric cipher and use it to encrypt symmetric keys.

+## Changelog

+Breaking changes in major versions:

+3.0.0:

+* As part of upgrading from asm.js to WebAssembly (with asm.js included as a fallback), the API is fully asynchronous.

+2.0.0:

+* Removed some undocumented functions as part of minor API cleanup.